dioufee/sdmApp/sdmApp_github.md

 **sdmApp** package is dependent on (i.e., uses) other R packages that must be installed on your computer before using **sdmApp**.
 Those will automatically be installed when installing **sdmApp**.
-For some functionalities, we use still other packages (such as foreign for reading data and some graphical packages).
+For some functionalities, we use still other packages (such as dismo, CENFA, etc).
 If so, this is indicated in the appropriate section in this guide.
 R, RStudio, the **sdmApp** package and its dependencies and other packages have regular updates.
-It is strongly recommended to regularly check for updates: this requires installing a new version for an update of R; with the update.packages() command or using the menu options in R or RStudio one can update the installed packages.
+It is strongly recommended to regularly check for updates.

-When starting R or RStudio, it is necessary to specify each time which packages are being used by loading those.
-This loading of packages can be done either with the **library()** or the **require()** function.
-Both options are illustrated in.

 # Help/About